grain-lang/grain/stdlib/regex.md

 Splits the given string at the first match for the given regular expression.

-If the regex match contains capture groups, the content of the groups will be included in the output list.
+If the regex pattern contains capture groups, the content of the groups will be included in the output list.

 Parameters: